Schubert Club Special Music Grants

 4. The applicant must submit two letters of recommendation, one from the applicant’s current music teacher and one from another person unrelated to the applicant.

 Completed applications must be received online by the deadline.
-Additionally, all letters of recommendation must be received by that time by email to firstname.lastname@example.org or mail to The Schubert Club office: 302 Landmark Center, 75 W 5th St., Saint Paul, MN, 55102
+Additionally, all letters of recommendation must be received by that time by email to firstname.lastname@example.org or mail to Schubert Club, Emma Figgins, 302 Landmark Center, 75 W 5th St., Saint Paul, MN, 55102

 The Special Music Grants Committee meets in April to review applications and to recommend awards.

-Recipients of Special Music Grants will be notified within 4 weeks after the deadline.
+Recipients of Special Music Grants will be notified by May 1.
 Award checks will be issued without delay to the individual or program as specified on the recipient’s application.